ansible/ansible/docs/docsite/rst/scenario_guides/guide_aws.rst

 Requirements for the AWS modules are minimal.

-All of the modules require and are tested against recent versions of boto, usually boto3.
-Check the module documentation for the minimum required version for each module.
+All of the modules require and are tested against recent versions of botocore and boto3.
+Starting with the 2.0 AWS collection releases, it is generally the policy of the collections to support the versions of these libraries released 12 months prior to the most recent major collection revision.
+Individual modules may require a more recent library version to support specific features or may require the boto library, check the module documentation for the minimum required version for each module.
 You must have the boto3 Python module installed on your control machine.
-You may also need the original boto package.
 You can install these modules from your OS distribution or using the python package installer: ``pip install boto3``.

+Starting with the 2.0 releases of both collections, Python 2.7 support will be ended in accordance with AWS' `end of Python 2.7 support <https://aws.amazon.com/blogs/developer/announcing-end-of-support-for-python-2-7-in-aws-sdk-for-python-and-aws-cli-v1/>`_ and Python 3.6 or greater will be required.

 Whereas classically Ansible will execute tasks in its host loop against multiple remote machines, most cloud-control steps occur on your local machine with reference to the regions to control.